FlexColorScheme comes bundled with seven different examples. A default example that is built if you build

-The default example, also called "Hot Reload Playground", is a template that is heavily commented to guide you and encourage you to play around with different options using the FlexColorScheme API, then use Flutter's hot reload feature and see the results at once.
+The default example, also called "Hot Reload Playground".
+It is a template that is heavily commented to guide you and encourage you to play around with different options using the FlexColorScheme API.
+Use Flutter's hot reload feature and see the results at once.

-The other five examples are a part of a tutorial path, with increasing complexity, we walk through them all in the tutorial.
-It ends with the complete Themes Playground app included as example and tutorial step 5.
+The other five examples are a part of a tutorial path, with increasing complexity.
+We walk through them all in the tutorial.
+It ends with the complete Themes Playground app included as tutorial step 5.

 To try the default example on a device or simulator, clone the repository and run the example:

-It is a fully loaded template, that uses a large number of available API options and thorough comments that explain what to change to produce different results.
-You could for example change the
+This example uses a large number of available API options.
+It has extensive comments that explain what to change to produce different results.
+You could, for example, change the

-FlexScheme.blueWhale, as shown below and hot reload it, to use it as its theme instead.
+FlexScheme.blueWhale, as shown below and hot reload it, to use it as the theme instead.

 There are many properties you can easily modify in the default example application.
 They are excessively commented in order to provide guidance for those that want to jump right in and start trying it out.

 |More examples of the Hot Reload Playground